vaish06navi/Netflix-Dashboard/README.md

 # Usage

-To use this project as a starting point for your own data analysis or to enhance the existing visualizations, you can:
+To utilize this project as a foundation for your own data analysis or to enhance the current visualizations, you can follow these steps:

-- Open the Tableau workbook (Netflix Dashboard.twbx) in Tableau Desktop or Tableau Public.
+- Open the Tableau workbook named "Netflix Dashboard.twbx" in Tableau Desktop or Tableau Public.
-- Modify the existing visualizations or create new ones based on your requirements.
+- Adjust the existing visualizations according to your needs or generate new ones based on your specific requirements.
-- Customize the dashboards and layout to present your insights effectively.
+- Tailor the dashboards and layout to effectively present your insights and findings.

 # Thank you :)